-The slip indicator light comes on for a few seconds when the ignition key is turned to "ON".
-If the indicator light does not come on when the ignition key is turned to "ON", contact your Toyota dealer.
+The slip indicator light comes on for a few seconds when the engine switch is turned to the "ON" position.
+If the indicator light does not come on when the engine switch is turned to the "ON" position, contact your Toyota dealer.